cristinaverdi/dev-notes/README.md

-#Thoughts storage and VC
+# Thoughts storage and VC
-1:wq